oyieroyier/javascript_practice/functions/README.md

 */
 ```

-When an invocation expression is evaluated, the function expression is always evaluated first before the arguments.
+When an invocation expression is evaluated, the function expression is always evaluated first before the anything else.
 Why?

 To see if it is really a function.
 If the function expression is not a function, a _TypeError_ is thrown.